-To celebrate our 150th Anniversary this year we are building a steam engine, but not just any steam engine, we are building a really BIG one!
-A Talisman Fowler B6 road locomotive which in its time was one of the "Kings of the road"
+To celebrate our 150th Anniversary in 2019, we built a steam engine, but not just any steam engine, we built a really BIG one!
+A Talisman Fowler B6 road locomotive which in its time was one of the "Kings of the road".

-We are starting the build from scratch, from the wheels up, using original technology with the help of friend and customer Alex Sharphouse, and Jack and Roger Dibnah, sons of the late, great Fred Dibnah and our brand ambassador Guy Martin will also be lending a hand.
+We started the build from scratch, from the wheels up, using original technology with the help of friend and customer Alex Sharphouse, and Jack and Roger Dibnah, sons of the late, great Fred Dibnah and our brand ambassador Guy Martin also lent a hand.

 The last time one of these steam engines was built was way back in 1931.

 Returning to Shrewsbury in its complete and working state for the very first time, the arrival of Talisman to the Shrewsbury Steam Rally was a landmark occasion for Shrewsbury’s Morris Lubricants.

 Celebrating the end of the first phase of an epic project that has so far, taken six years to complete; the re-birth of one of the most iconic steam road locomotives of the 1920’s coincides with the celebration of 150 years of successful business for Morris Lubricants.

 Conceived in a Cumbrian workshop by steam enthusiast and engineer Alex Sharphouse, the dream to begin a project that would recreate an authentic Talisman Fowler B6 road locomotive sparked the interest of Morris Lubricants, who wanted to become a key part of such a significant project.

 Edward Goddard, Executive Chairman at Morris Lubricants comments: